Kitura/Swift-JWT/README.md

 ```swift
 let verified = JWT<MyClaims>.verify(signedJWT, using: jwtVerifier)
 ```
-The `verified` field will be a `bool` that is true if the signiture is verified.
+The `verified` field will be a `bool` that is true if the signature is verified.

 #### Supported Algorithms